PayU/api-schema-builder/README.md

 ##### Options

 Options currently supports:.
-- `formats` - Array of formats that can be added to `ajv` configuration, each element in the array should include `name` and `pattern`.
 - `keywords` - Array of keywords that can be added to `ajv` configuration, each element in the array can be either an object or a function.
 If the element is an object, it must include `name` and `definition`.
 If the element is a function, it should accept `ajv` as its first argument and inside the function you need to call `ajv.addKeyword` to add your custom keyword
 - `makeOptionalAttributesNullable` - Boolean that forces preprocessing of Swagger schema to include 'null' as possible type for all non-required properties.
 Main use-case for this is to ensure correct handling of null values when Ajv type coercion is enabled